 Steps to Reduce Your Exposure to Lead in Drinking Water

-- Run your water to flush out lead.
+1. Run your water to flush out lead.
 If water hasn’t been used in several hours, run water for 15-30 seconds [or insert a different flushing time if your system has representative data indicating a different flushing time would better reduce lead exposure in your community or facility and if the Department approves the wording] or until it becomes cold or reaches a steady temperature before using it for drinking or cooking.
 This flushes lead-containing water from the pipes.

-- Test your water for lead.
-If you think you may have elevated lead levels in your buildings drinking water, have it tested.
+5. Test your water for lead.
+If you think you may have elevated lead levels in your home drinking water, have it tested.
 Call the Safe Drinking Water Hotline at 800-426-4791 for more information.
 [Include information on your water system’s testing program.
 For example, do you provide free testing?
 Are there laboratories in your area that are certified to perform lead testing in drinking water?
 Include applicable contact information for the system or laboratory.]

 - Contact your health care provider

 Public Water System Name: Broward County Port Everglades Department